maliahavlicek/what2do2day/README.md

 At this time reviews are not individually removed from the database.
 Ideally there would be a workflow process defined to help delete profane and to better detect robot generated reviews.
 There should also be a scheduled process to remove reviews from dormant users and reviews associated with deleted places.

 Create, Read and Update functionality for the Reviews table is housed in the [what2do2day/reviews/views.py](what2do2day/reviews/views.py) file.
+Deletes are initiated from the Places controllers.py file.
 #### Users
 The user is a very simplistic representation at this time.
 It's only the email.
 It's not verified, and it cannot be updated, and it dose not roles or permissions.
 Users' ObjectId's are stored in the Event's attendee's list, as the creator for a Place, and as the author of a review.